pfheatwole/thesis/source/introduction.rst

 criteria.

-Given a geometric and aerodynamic model of the paraglider canopy, :doc:`paraglider_geometry` models the remainder of the paraglider as a rigid body system, and :doc:`paraglider_dynamics` develops several dynamics models for paraglider motion.
+Given a geometric and aerodynamic model of the paraglider canopy, :doc:`paraglider_model` models the remainder of the paraglider as a rigid body system and develops several dynamics models for paraglider motion.
 The final step that enables the dynamics model to produce flight simulations is to choose a suitable set of state variables, and link the state dynamics to the paraglider dynamics; :doc:`flight_simulation` suggests one possible choice, and presents the resulting dynamics function.

 To conclude the primary contributions of this paper, :doc:`case_study` presents an example that uses the parametric model to approximate a physical paraglider